 It may seem like there are as many diet books as there are stars in the sky.
 In addition to books by trainers, celebrities, doctors, and all of the random books devoted to one fad diet or another, many of the most popular diet programs -- like Atkins and South Beach -- began as books.
 However, like the top commercial diet programs, the best use of a diet book is to learn healthy eating habits for the long term.

-The Volumetrics Plan does not have a website, therefore there is no formal support, but it can be paired with any online support program.
+The Volumetrics Plan does not have a website, therefore there is no formal support, but it can be paired with any free online support program, such as those we discuss below.
 For some people the big drawback is that food preparation, both shopping and cooking, is not optional -- you will need to have some level of comfort in the kitchen.
-However, the book features meal plans, and the recipes are reported as easy to follow by consumer-reviewers.
-At least one expert says this particular approach is probably best for people who have portion-control issues rather than emotional eaters who often eat for reasons other than hunger.
+However, the book features meal plans, and the recipes are reported as easy to follow by consumer reviewers.
+At least one expert says this particular approach is probably best for people who have hunger or portion-control issues rather than emotional eaters who often eat for reasons other than hunger.

 There is a whole series of diet books based upon the TV show "The Biggest Loser," and they get high marks from experts for quick weight loss, long-term weight control and diabetes control.
 As with the Volumetrics Plan, satiety is emphasized and they teach you how to make better food choices.
 Exercise is a key component of this program, as it is on the show -- another factor of the program that experts like.
 There are no costs beyond the purchase of one of their books -- and there are dozens to choose from, including family plans, budget-eating plans, and plenty of cookbooks.
 The books are highly rated by users on Amazon.com, with none getting fewer than four stars.
 The Biggest Loser has a fee-based website (Est. $20 per month) as well, for support and tools.